Daniel-Kharrat/Protools-Reaper/README.md

 change the shortcut for ***Show Spotlight search*** to something else

+## For future Updates
+if you have tweaked your sws auto color and screensets, when you import my next configuration they will get reset

+so to avoid redoing the settings manually go to the REAPER resource folder

+copy the file named **sws-autocoloricon.ini** and the file named **reaper-screensets.ini** to somewhere else

+import your new configuration and close reaper (⚠️it's important to have reaper closed for the next step⚠️)

+find the 2 files you saved and replace them in the REAPER resource folder

+then open reaper and you will have the new configuration with your screensets and auto color unchanged

 ## If you wish to install some of the Scripts or FX without my config